Grace to you!

 “You’re probably right” he said and accepted the challenge.
 Not simply because he believed anything would change, but because he felt the young man was nice and gentle.

 Guess what?
-The simple challenge opened the minds of this agnostic to realities beyond eating and drinking.
+Weeks after, the simple challenge opened the mind of this agnostic to realities beyond eating and drinking.
 He realized that often it isn’t that God doesn’t exist.
 It is that we force God out of existence in our hearts.
 We simply, willfully abolish God in our lives and live the lie that God is dead.

 Developing our spiritual sense is key to witnessing God within and around us.
 How do we grow in our spiritual identity as God’s children and see things in their right perspective, not simply as a one-sided story?